laurent85v/archuseriso/readme.md

 Testing
 -------
-Run the iso image in a qemu virtual machine:
+Running the iso image in a qemu virtual machine:

 Bios mode